swaptacular/swpt_ca_scripts/README.md

    An **unencrypted** public/private key pair file, and a certificate signing request file will be created for you.
 In this example, those would be `~/myserver.key` and `~/myserver.csr`.

+   Note that in order to be able to run "generate-serverkey" directly on the server, you will have to copy to the server the `root-ca.conf` file as well.

 2. Then you use the certificate signing request generated in step 1, and your root-CA private key, to sign the server certificate.
 To do this, run